Employee Monitoring

 HR managers no longer must spend hours reviewing resumes and responding to routine employee

-freeing up HR teams to concentrate on strategic projects like workforce development and business
+solutions, freeing up HR teams to concentrate on strategic projects like workforce development

 Fosters a Skills-Based Economy

-HR transformation, which incorporates internal mobility programs, learning management systems (LMS),
+facilitated by HR transformation, which incorporates internal mobility programs, learning

 Strengthens Employer Brand